Steven Matz: 2020

 Matz went through a regression in the pandemic-shortened 2020 season, as he went 0–4 with a 9.00 ERA in his first four starts before being pulled from the Mets' starting rotation.
-Matz was placed on the injured list on August 29 due to left shoulder discomfort, which sidelined him for three weeks.
+He was placed on the injured list on August 29 due to left shoulder discomfort, which sidelined him for three weeks.
 He finished the season 0–5 with a 9.68 ERA in nine games (six starts).

 Toronto Blue Jays

 On January 27, 2021, the Mets traded Matz to the Toronto Blue Jays in exchange for right-handed pitchers Sean Reid-Foley, Yennsy Díaz, and Josh Winckowski.

 On July 24, 2021, Matz faced the Mets at Citi Field for the first time since being traded to the Blue Jays.
-Matz pitched 5 2/3 innings giving up four hits, two earned runs from a Pete Alonso home run in the first inning, and three walks while striking out five, in a 3–0 loss.
-The loss was Matz's fifth of the year.
+After receiving a very warm welcome from the sparse crowd, Matz pitched 5 2/3 innings giving up four hits, two earned runs from a Pete Alonso home run in the first inning, and three walks while striking out five, in a 3–0 loss.
+The tough-luck loss dropped Matz's record on the season to 8-5.

 On August 22, Matz gave up Miguel Cabrera's 500th career home run in the sixth inning of a game against the Detroit Tigers.
 In 2021, Matz posted a 14–7 record with a 3.82 ERA and 144 strikeouts in 150 2/3 innings over 29 starts.
 His 14 wins tied for second in the American League.